 Al Fujairah National Insurance Co.
-Launches Floodguard: Exclusive Flood, Storm, And Tempest Coverage For Third-Party Insured Motorists
+Launches FloodGuard: Exclusive Flood, Storm, and Tempest Coverage for Third-Party Insured Motorists

 Date

-(MENAFN- Dubai PR Network) Monday, September 16, 2024 – Dubai, UAE: Al Fujairah National Insurance Co.
-(AFNIC) announces the launch of“FloodGuard,” the region's first insurance product exclusively covering accidental loss or damage from Flood, Inundation, Storm, and Tempest for third-party insured motorists.
+(MENAFN- atccoms) Monday, September 16, 2024 – Dubai, UAE: Al Fujairah National Insurance Co.
+(AFNIC) announces the launch of “FloodGuard,” the region’s first insurance product exclusively covering accidental loss or damage from Flood, Inundation, Storm, and Tempest for third-party insured motorists.

 FloodGuard will be active 15 days after the policy start date, so early purchase is recommended.
 This standalone product does not replace Motor Comprehensive, Motor Third Party Liability (TPL), or Statutory Vehicle Insurance and is compatible only with existing Motor TPL policies from AFNIC or other insurers.